SimonDar/Capjet-Orientation-Control-System/README.md

 ### Threshold Parameters

 - **Tolerance Level**: This setting allows the system to ignore small rotations caused by natural noise or sensor inaccuracies.
 - **Out of Bounds Level**: This sets the highest allowable rotational speed.
-If the rotation speed exceeds this limit, the system shuts down to prevent damage or instability.
+If the rotation speed exceeds this limit, the system shuts down the **Orientation-Control-System** to prevent damage or instability.
 - **Output Amplifier**: This amplifies signals sent to the thrusters, allowing the system to control how much power is applied to each thruster based on the detected rotation.

 ---